-Harlequins v Worcester (Sat)
+Quins edge win over battling Worcester

 Worcester Warriors: Shillcock; Heward, Lawrence, Venter, Humphreys; Williams, Heinz (co-capt); Waller, Baldwin, Judge, Hatherell, Clegg, Hill (co-capt), Lewis, Kvesic.

-Replacements: Annett, Thomas, Owlett, Garvey, Kitchener, Chudley, Searle, Nanai.
+Replacements: Annett, M Thomas, Owlett, Garvey, Kitchener, Chudley, Searle, Nanai.

 Referee: Sara Cox